 SOCEC recently joined the California Chamber of Commerce in opposition to AB995 which would impose signficant costs on small businesses by amending the Healthy Workplaces, Healthy Families Act to increase the number of sick days employers are required to provide.

-Support Rancho Mission Viejo's NEV transportation plan
+Letter Supporting Rancho Mission Viejo's NEV Transportation plan

 Letter of Support for Funding SMWD's Ranch Water Filtration Project & Oso Barrier Water Treatment Plant Project